dwnhgyl/LegendaryRL/perks&&powers.md

 **Wind Step**: 4 turns.
 Causes targeted creature (including the player) to gain the Wind Step buff for a short duration.
 This buff makes movement instant on a 2 turn cooldown, grants Flight, and grants a moderate dodge bonus.

-**Cold Wind**: 6 turns.
+**Cold Wind**: 5 turns.
 The player is prompted to target a space, and then set a direction.
 A special effect fills a moderate-size, roughly rectangular area.
 Enemies within this effect take light cold damage and are knocked back a very short distance in the direction that was set.
 The player is unaffected.

 **Dispel**: 3 turns.
 Affects a targeted space within line of sight.
 An instant anti-magic effect is applied to all creatures and objects in that space, removing any ongoing magical effects.
 Magical enemies gain the “nullified” debuff for a short duration, losing the ability to channel any spells, and possibly certain intrinsics.
 Undead are dealt light damage.
 Constructs are dealt heavy damage.

 **Flash**: 2 turns.
 A small area of effect a short range away from the caster.
 Spaces in this area become Brightly Lit for 1 round.
 Enemies in this area take light fire damage, and are blinded for a short duration if the space they were standing in was formerly Dark, or they have Light Sensitivity.

+**Shardspray**: 3 turns.
+This spell creates a scaling number of projectiles that immediately fire off in random directions.
+If cast on the floor, these can be in any of 16 directions (the 8 movement directions, plus 1 in between each of them).
+If cast on a wall, adjacent walls will prevent shards from firing in their direction, resulting in a more concentrated burst of shards.
+Each shard deals light physical damage and has high accuracy.
+These projectiles go through the player without triggering any effects.
+With this spell, the projectiles originate adjacent to the space targeted, and thus an enemy on a targetted floor space will be undamaged.

+**Lava Fissure**: 5 turns.
+Targetted space in short range, no los required.
+A small area around the targetted space becomes highly dangerous "spell-lava" terrain.
+This terrain is identical to lava, except that all damage it causes scales with spellpower and is reduced by 90% when applied to the player.

 **Bless Equipment**: 10 turns.
 Applies a “blessed” trait to a piece of equipment, increasing its effective enhancement bonus by a figure that scales with spellpower.
 This trait is removed when the spell is cast again, and between levels.
 (Enemies who use a scroll of bless equipment gain a permanent attack buff, and lose “keeps distance”)

 **Blast of Wind**: 3 turns.
 Fires a short-range projectile that can penetrate any number of enemies.
 Enemies hit take light physical damage and are knocked back a short distance.

 **Stone Body**: 6 turns.
-The player gains the “Stone Body” buff, gaining a small bonus to armor for a moderate duration.
+The player gains the “Stone Body” buff, gaining a small bonus to armor for a moderate duration and increasing armor apply chance by 10%.
 The player also gains resistance to lightning and fire, and slow movement, for the same duration.

 **Shadows**: 5 turns.
 If the player’s space is targeted, the player gains the “Shadows” buff, gaining a moderate stealth bonus in shade and darkness.
 If any other space is targeted, a moderate area of effect around the targeted space becomes one step darker than it would be otherwise.